Knowledge Hub

 Who is allowed to issue a financial promotion?

 So, if you are not authorised, you will usually need to arrange for another FCA-authorised firm to check and formally approve any marketing materials before you use them.
-The approving firm will help to make sure that your promotions comply with relevant regulatory standards.
+The approving firm will ensure that your promotions comply with relevant regulatory standards.
 Authorised firms are likely to charge you for providing this approval.

-Before a ‘gateway’ for approving firms comes into play, the FCA has moved now to impose new obligations on authorised firms who approve financial promotions for other businesses.
+Before a ‘gateway’ for approving firms comes into play, the FCA has now moved to impose new obligations on authorised firms that approve financial promotions for other businesses.

 What are the new requirements for firms approving financial promotions for other firms?

-The FCA is aiming to drive up financial marketing standards by ensuring that authorised firms do not approve poor quality financial promotions.
+The FCA aims to raise financial marketing standards by ensuring that authorised firms do not approve poor-quality financial promotions.

 Where an authorised firm is approving a financial promotion for another firm, the approving firm must show that it has the knowledge and expertise to be able to properly assess whether the financial promotion properly reflects the features of the promoted product and complies with relevant regulatory requirements.
 Each financial promotion a firm approves must contain a note of the approving firm’s name and the date of approval.

 An approving firm must also carefully consider any conflicts of interest which it might face when approving a promotion.
-It should also take reasonable steps to ensure that a financial promotion which it has approved remains compliant whilst it is still in issue.
+It should also take reasonable steps to ensure that a financial promotion, which it has approved, remains compliant while it is still in issue.

 To help approving firms meet these new standards, the FCA has also issued a new guidance document which provides further detail of its expectations for approving firms.

 Previous FCA rules for financial promotions applied a patchwork of different rules to specific investment products.
 This made it more difficult for financial businesses to understand and comply with marketing standards.
-Under the new regime, the FCA is simplifying and streamlining the rules as well as adding additional layers of protection.
+Under the new regime, the FCA is simplifying and streamlining the rules, while also adding additional layers of protection.

 The FCA now groups investments into 3 main categories.
 These are:

-Mass market investments (MMI): mainstream consumer investments which are not subject to marketing restrictions e.g. listed or exchange-traded investments.
+• Mass market investments (MMI): Mainstream consumer investments which are not subject to marketing restrictions, e.g. listed or exchange-traded.

-Restricted mass market investments (RMMI): higher risk investments which can be marketed to retail customers but where restrictions on marketing are appropriate for consumer protection reasons.
+• Restricted mass market investments (RMMI): Higher-risk investments that can be marketed to retail customers, but where restrictions on marketing are appropriate for consumer protection reasons.

 What are examples of investments classified as RMMI?